vishalrathore8oct/JavaScript-LogicBuilding-Practice/README.md

-# 🚀 JavaScript Fundamentals & Logic Building
+# 🚀 JavaScript Fundamentals & Logic Building Practice

 Welcome to my personal coding practice repository!
 This space is dedicated to mastering **JavaScript basics** and strengthening **core programming logic** through hands-on exercises — ideal for beginners and anyone looking to sharpen their fundamentals.